Amir7739/amir-portfolio/README.md

 <h1 align ="center" >Amir Alam | Portfolio</h1>

 <h5  align ="center">
-Dedicated Full Stack Developer.
+Dedicated Full Stack Developer with 1 year experience as a Full Stack Developer.
 Capable to solve working problems.
 Passionate about learning & development to reach the target.
 Eager to tackle more complex problems and continue to find ways to maximize user efficiency.
 My next mission is how to become a Mern stack Developer.
 I would love to build some Giant Website which will shine myself. <br/></h5>
 <br/>

 ## Configuration and Setup